codalogic/exodep/README.md

 ## showvars

-The `showvars` command shows the currently set variables.
+The `showvars` command shows the currently set variables in alphabetical order.
+If a variable references other variables, both the un-expanded and expanded forms are shown.
 It is intended to aid debugging.

+For example, given:

+    $pet dog
+    $animal ${pet}

+Would yield:

+    $animal: ${pet} -> dog
+    $pet: dog

 ## versions